 The same GUI to view module and it’s functions will have options to enable or disable modules and functions.
 Once a module or a function under a module is disabled, it can not be selected during new user roles creation.

 Any existing user roles previously created using the recently disabled module functions will continue to have access to that module or function.
 In other words, disabling a module or function does not affect the existing roles created using that module or function.

+Once a module is disabled from User management system, the same module will not be accessible to the user on next login.

 Roles Management

 Role management is the process of controlling what functionalities are available to a user under a particular module by associating that information with a role.
+Hence admin or other users will have accessibility based on the role assigned.

 Roles enable systems to allow access only for the specified functionalities to users.
 System will allow creating as many roles as required using the deployed modules and functions.